 Technical exercises, scales, etudes for classical guitar, are tools that we, the guitar teachers, use to improve students’ physical and mental abilities to play guitar.
 Those exercises usually are-structured in method books, which we follow, or we structure them ourselves, according to the students’ condition, which is a normal practice in “one to one” teaching format.
-In the teaching process we use real examples from the classical guitar literature, to illustrate the use of the technique that the student learns now.
-An experienced guitar teacher, by default, will try to choose the pieces that are fulfilling several criteria, in general the piece must be:
+In the teaching process, we use real examples from the classical guitar literature, to illustrate the use of the technique that the student learns now.
+An experienced guitar teacher, by default, will try to choose the pieces that are fulfilling several criteria, in general, the piece must be:

 - In the student’s ability

-- To be musically attractive and interesting for the student
+- To be musically attractive and interesting for the student.

-- To be suitable for student’s repertoire
+- To be suitable for the student’s repertoire.

 - To motivate the student,